-The seventh annual Sacramento Stand-Up Competition was held July 25-27, 2019, at Sacramento Comedy Spot.
-The competition features 24 of the best comedians in the United States, and beyond, competing for a $1,000 grand prize, $500 second-place prize, and $250 third-place prize.
+The eighth annual Sacramento Stand-Up Competition will be held July 31 – August 1, 2020, at Sacramento Comedy Spot.
+The competition features comedians competing for a $1,000 grand prize, $500 second-place prize, and $250 third-place prize.

 APPLICATION & RULES